jfree/jfreechart/README.md

 ##### Version 0.7.0 (11-Dec-2001)

-New combination plots developed by Bill
+- new combination plots developed by Bill Kelemen;
-        Kelemen.
-Added Wolfgang Irler's servlet demo to the standard download.
-The About window in the demo application now includes a list of developers that have contributed to the project.
+- added Wolfgang Irler's servlet demo to the standard download;
+- the About window in the demo application now includes a list of developers that have contributed to the project.

 ##### Version 0.6.0 (27-Nov-2001)

-New plots including scatter plot, stacked bar
+- new plots including scatter plot, stacked bar charts and 3D bar charts;
+- improved pie chart;
-        charts and 3D bar charts.
-Improved pie chart.
-Data interfaces and classes moved to the JCommon class library.
+- data interfaces and classes moved to the JCommon class library;
-        New properties to control spacing on bar charts.
-New auto-tick mechanism.
-JFreeChartPanel now incorporates
+- new properties to control spacing on bar charts;
+- new auto-tick mechanism;
+- JFreeChartPanel now incorporates buffering, and popup menu;
+- Javadocs revised;
-        buffering, and popup menu.
-Javadocs revised.
-Fixed numerous bugs from version 0.5.6.
-Demo application updated.
+- Fixed numerous bugs from version 0.5.6;
+- Demo application updated.

 CONTRIBUTORS
 ------------